fonoster/routr/docs/guide-voip-network-setup.md

 This tutorial assumes the following:

 - Two SIP phones connected to the same LAN
-- A fresh installation of Arke
+- A fresh installation of Routr
 - SIP providers such as `voip.ms` or `didlogic.com`

 ## Setting up the Server